banner svg (1)

 Assessments can be used at different points in the learning process to better understand what children know, their progress over time, and what they’ve learned.
 Assessments types to consider include:

-• Formative: You use these assessments to help evaluate children during the learning process.
+• Formative: Use these assessments to help evaluate children during the learning process.

 • Summative: These assessments help determine how much a child has learned after a lesson.